 and Karl Krause

 What is World AIDS Day?

 You probably already saw people wearing a red ribbon on their chest walking on the street in the past couple of days – be as a red ribbon pin or a self-made ribbon.
 But what does that mean?
-The red ribbon dates back to the early 1990ies about a decade after HIV started to spread among the gay community.
-Therefore, twelve artists from the Visual AIDS Artists’ Caucus joined forces in New York City’s East Village to look for a way to visually express support for people living with HIV.
+The red ribbon dates back to the early 1990ies, about a decade after HIV started to spread among the gay community.
+Therefore, twelve artists from the Visual AIDS Artists’ Caucus joined forces in New York City’s East Village to look for a way to express support for people living with HIV visually.

 Inspired by the yellow ribbons that showed support for the US military fighting in the Gulf War, they decided to create a red version titled “The Ribbon Project“.
 It was decided to go for the color red – no pink, no rainbow – since HIV and Aids are relevant to everyone, not only to the LGBTQ+ community.
 Over the years, the red ribbon became one of the most recognized symbols.
-People, like us, are wearing it especially on and around World AIDS Day to signify awareness and support for people living with HIV.
+People like us wear it, especially on and around World AIDS Day, to signify awareness and support for people living with HIV.

 By sharing their stories, we get to understand the daily lives of couples that are running a business together, that are activists for freedom and equality together, that are facing everyday problems together or that simply are what they actually are, two people in love.
 We want them to be seen – by sharing their stories.

 HIV is a virus that attacks human cells that usually help the body fight infections.
 Being HIV-positive means the body is more to infections and diseases.
 The virus gets transmitted by contact with certain bodily fluids of a person with HIV, most commonly during unprotected sex (sex without a condom or HIV medicine to prevent or treat HIV) or through sharing injection drug equipment.
 If left untreated, HIV can lead to the disease AIDS.
 More information here >